LearningLocker/docs/src/http-aggregate.md

 Name | Description | Default Value
 --- | --- | ---
-pipeline | JSON encoded array containing a pipeline of stages for documents to pass through before being output from the interface. | `[]`<br/><br/>(in this case, you'll get records from the desired collection without any transformations) skip | Number that specifies a number of records that should be skipped from the beginning.
+pipeline | Array containing a pipeline of stages for documents to pass through before being output from the interface. | `[]`<br/><br/>(in this case, you'll get records from the desired collection without any transformations) skip | Number that specifies a number of records that should be skipped from the beginning.
 This parameter will be transformed into `$skip` aggregation stage and executed at the very end. | `0` limit | Number that specifies a number of records that will be cut from the final results.
 This parameter will be transformed into `$limit` aggregation stage and executed at the very end. | `10000` maxTimeMS | Number that specifies the time limit for the query in Mongo. | `0`<br/><br/>(if nothing else was set to `MAX_TIME_MS` environment variable)